matt-quinn/Nervos_Docs/FlyClient-on-CKB/FlyClient-on-CKB.md

 **4.2 Checking MMR commitments in sampled blocks**

-FlyClient prescribes that a proof be provided that each sampled block commits to a valid subtree of the latest MMR commitment, however this design outlined in stores MMR commitments in transactions.
+FlyClient prescribes that a proof be provided that each sampled block commits to a valid subtree of the latest MMR commitment, however this design stores MMR commitments in transactions.
 There is no certainty that a sampled block will contain a MMR commitment and the proposed design omits this aspect of FlyClient.

 *Confirmation is needed that these deviations would not cause implementation or security issues.*